xdrip-js/Lookout/README.md

 * `--verbose`, `-v`: Enables verbose logging.

+* `--alternate`, `-c`: Enables using the alternate Bluetooth channel to communicate with transmitter.
+This allows the rig to operate in parallel with the Dexcom phone app or xDrip+.

 * `--sim`, `-s`: Runs Lookout in simulation mode for offline testing.

 * `--fakemeter`, `-f`: Enables sending blood glucose readings to the pump configured in the OpenAPS directory as meter readings.
 Configure the pump to enable the meterid configured in Lookout.
 This option requires oref0 version 0.7.0 or later.